garethlamb/animal_classifier_pipeline/README.md

-	to directory that will contain the temporary files that the program needs to use to run and the output of the program. if set to None, it will default to creating a folder in the current working directory
+	to directory that will contain the temporary files that the program needs to use to run and the output of the program. if set to None, it will default to creating a folder in the current working directory.

 - **keep_crops** (bool), default True: If True, MegaDetector's animal detections will be cropped and saved to the directory given by working_data_dir.
 If False,